Ezequiel Ponce: Loan to Lille

+Ponce playing for Ligue 1 club Lille.

 On 10 July 2017, after being identified by then Manager Marcelo Bielsa, Ponce was loaned to Ligue 1 club Lille.
 He made his debut in a 3–0 win against Nantes on 6 August 2017.
 He scored his first goal on 17 November in a 3–1 win against AS Saint-Étienne.

 Loan to AEK Athens

+Ponce pictured during his time at Super League club AEK Athens.

 On 19 July 2018, Ponce was loaned to Greek Super League club AEK Athens for one year with a €6 million buy-out.
 Roma would be entitled to 30% of any resale, although the loan notes that can be eliminated if AEK pays an extra €1 million.
 The striker is a hard worker, but looking at aspects that need to be improved, he certainly has to start scoring more goals.
 When joining AEK, Ponce pointed out his excitement at the opportunity to display his talents in the UEFA Champions League.
 "We all want to play in the Champions League; it’s our main goal.
 I am glad to be an AEK player, I’m impressed with the people I’ve met, and we must be a united team." he said.

 On 25 August 2018, he scored his first goal for the 2018–19 season in a 2–0 home win game against PAS Giannina as he was in the right place at the right time to convert a superb cross from Marko Livaja.
 On 16 September 2018, he scored in a 4–0 home win game against Panionios from close range after Petros Mantalos sweet and precise cross.
 On 29 September 2018, Ponce scored his third goal for the club in an away match against OFI, after the ball ricocheted of his body and ended up in the unguarded net to seal a 3–0 away win.